 Demonstrate an understanding of the concept of self-assembly

 Explain the relationships between the structure and properties of hydrogels.

 Knowledge of the applications and commercial limitations of hydrogel systems.

 |Written assignment (inc essay)||30%|

-Feedback given (Written and verbal)
+Feedback given verbally and written.

 |Scheduled activity hours|